oasis-art-project/oasis-server/README.md

 The OASIS server can be run as a stand-alone WSGI application using a Python WSGI HTTP Serve like Gunicorn (listed in the requirements):

 `gunicorn --bind 127.0.0.1:5000  "run:create_app()"`

+### Populating the database

+Look into the scripts subfolder for instructions and scripts on how to populate the database with dummy data for testing.

 ### Contributors